 Withdrawal

-Students who wish to withdraw from the LKSOM must complete the LKSOM Withdrawal Form which requires approval from the Associate Dean for Student Affairs or Senior Associate Dean for Education.
+Students who wish to withdraw from LKSOM must complete the LKSOM Withdrawal Form which requires approval from the Associate Dean for Student Affairs or Senior Associate Dean for Education.

 Withdrawal Guidelines:

 Students who withdraw from the program will have the grade of W (Withdraw) assigned for each course/rotation in progress.